pyeventsourcing/esdbclient/README.md

 a domain name which identifies a cluster of EventStoreDB servers.
 Individual nodes in the cluster should be declared with DNS 'A' records.

-The client will create a gRPC connection using the cluster's domain name, using the gRPC library's 'round robin' load balancing strategy to call the Gossip API of addresses to which this domain name resolves.
+The client will use the cluster domain name with the gRPC library's 'round robin' load balancing strategy to call the Gossip APIs of addresses discovered from DNS 'A' records.
 Information about the EventStoreDB cluster is obtained from the Gossip API.
 A member of the cluster is then selected by the client according to the "node preference" option.
-The client may then need to close its connection and reconnect to the selected node.
+The client will then close its connection and connect to the selected node without the 'round robin' load balancing strategy.
+If the "node preference" is "leader", and after connecting to a leader, if the leader becomes a follower, the client will reconnect to the new leader.

 ### User info string<a id="user-info-string"></a>